You'll need a technical mind, an eye for detail and commercial awareness to work as an automotive engineer

-You will need to have a combination of engineering and commercial skills to be able to deliver projects within budget.
-Once you've built up experience, it's likely you will specialise in a particular area, for example, structural design, exhaust systems or engines.
+You'll need to have a combination of engineering and commercial skills to be able to deliver projects within budget.
+Once you've built up experience, it's likely you'll specialise in a particular area, for example, structural design, exhaust systems or engines.

 Types of automotive engineer